Using Web Analytics to Measure Digital Marketing Goals

 The reason web analytics matters in your SEO campaign is because rankings can only tell you so much regarding the success of your efforts.

-“The No. 1 most important information that you need to track is whether or not your visitors completed a desired call to action.
-If your site has one call to action that is ineffective, all the traffic in the world will not make a bit of a difference.”
+Setting up an analytics account and not setting up or defining goals is one of the biggest mistakes we see at Bruce Clay, Inc. One of the most important pieces of information that you need to track is whether or not your visitors completed a desired CTA (call to action).
+If your site has only one ineffective call to action, all the traffic in the world is not going to make much of a difference.

 Types of Goals Vary per Site

-For example, an e-commerce site’s goal is to have a user complete a transaction, and landing on a thank-you page, post-order, can indicate whether that goal has been met.
+For example, an e-commerce site’s goal is to have a user complete a transaction, and landing on a thank-you page post-order can indicate whether that goal has been met.

 Lead-generation sites want to, well, generate more leads.
 So a goal for them is to have a user sign up for what it is the site is asking them to do.